Liemani/cLibrary/README.md

 ![image](https://i.imgur.com/q8ILNCo.png)

-The function dealloc() or description() acrually search it's argument and get the class structure, and call dealloc() or description() of that class structure.
+The function dealloc() or description() actually search it's argument and get the class structure, and call dealloc() or description() of that class structure.

 If you want to add your own Class type, you can add one and imitate t\_list.
 And modify `Makefile` and `cLibrary.h` a little, then it will work.